cosmos-managed-networks/docs/README.md

+Here's a revised and properly formatted version of the GitHub README.md for CosmoCraft:

+---

 # CosmoCraft: Chain Creation Guide

-Welcome to the CosmoCraft, your comprehensive solution for creating Cosmos blockchains with unparalleled customization and ease.
-This guide will walk you through the initial steps to create your Cosmos blockchain using our intuitive UI tool, highlighting the customizations available at your fingertips.
+Welcome to CosmoCraft, your go-to solution for creating customizable Cosmos blockchains with ease.
+This guide will help you navigate the initial steps of creating your Cosmos blockchain using our intuitive UI, focusing on the available customizations.

 ## Getting Started

-Creating a Cosmos blockchain is a seamless process with CosmoCraft.
-Start by accessing our UI tool, which guides you through each step, ensuring you can customize your chain according to your specific needs.
+Creating a Cosmos blockchain is streamlined with CosmoCraft.
+Begin by accessing our UI tool, which guides you step-by-step, allowing you to tailor your chain to meet your specific needs.

 ### Step 1: Chain Basics

-- **Chain Name**: Give your blockchain a unique identity.
-This name will be used to identify your chain across the Cosmos network.
+- **Chain Name**: Assign a unique name to your blockchain, identifiable across the Cosmos network.
-- **Bech32 Prefix**: This prefix is crucial for generating addresses on your blockchain.
-Choose a prefix that reflects your chain's identity.
+- **Bech32 Prefix**: Select a prefix for generating addresses on your blockchain that reflects your chain's identity.
-- **Binary Name**: Define the executable name of your blockchain's node software.
-This name will be used when running your nodes.
+- **Binary Name**: Specify the executable name for your blockchain's node software, used during node operations.
-- **Denomination**: Specify the token denomination for your blockchain's native currency.
-This will be used in transactions and balances.
+- **Denomination**: Choose the denomination for your blockchain's native currency, utilized in transactions and balances.
-- **Validator Count**: Decide on the number of validators you want to start with.
-This is crucial for your chain's consensus and security.
+- **Validator Count**: Determine the number of validators to initiate, critical for your chain's consensus and security.

 ### Step 2: Modules Selection

-CosmoCraft's strength lies in its modular architecture, allowing you to pick and choose the functionality your blockchain requires.
+CosmoCraft leverages a modular architecture, allowing you to select necessary functionalities for your blockchain.

 #### Default Modules

-Your chain will come equipped with essential modules that form the backbone of most Cosmos blockchains:
+Your chain includes essential modules that form the core of most Cosmos blockchains:

-- **Staking**: Essential for any Proof of Stake (PoS) blockchain, allowing token holders to stake their tokens as collateral to validate transactions.
+- **Staking**: Fundamental for Proof of Stake (PoS) blockchains, it allows token holders to stake tokens for transaction validation.
-- **NFT**: Supports the creation and management of Non-Fungible Tokens (NFTs), enabling a wide range of use cases from digital art to certification.
+- **NFT**: Enables the creation and management of Non-Fungible Tokens, applicable to digital art, certifications, and more.
+- **Account Keeper**: Manages blockchain accounts, including retrieval and updates.
+- **Bank Keeper**: Facilitates token transfers and balance maintenance between accounts.
+- **Staking Keeper**: Manages staking logistics including validators, staking tokens, and reward distribution.
+- **Mint Keeper**: Responsible for minting new tokens, usually managing native token inflation.
+- **Distribution Keeper**: Distributes transaction fee and block provision rewards.
+- **Slashing Keeper**: Enforces slashing conditions for validators' misbehaviors.
+- **Governance Keeper**: Oversees governance processes like proposal submissions and voting.
+- **Crisis Keeper**: Activates during critical conditions to halt the blockchain.
+- **Fee Grant Keeper**: Allows one account to cover transaction fees for another.
+- **Upgrade Keeper**: Manages blockchain software upgrades.
+- **Evidence Keeper**: Handles evidence for misbehaviors, primarily used with slashing.
+- **Params Keeper**: Alters network parameters through governance.
+- **Capability Keeper**: Ensures object-capability security patterns, often used with IBC.
+- **IBC Keeper**: Facilitates Inter-Blockchain Communication for token and data transfer.
+- **Transfer Keeper**: Manages IBC token transfers.
+- **Authz Keeper**: Permits one account to act on behalf of another.
+- **Group Keeper**: Manages group accounts and collective decision-making.

-#### Interested Modules
+#### Custom Modules

-Enhance your blockchain's capabilities by selecting from an array of available modules:
+Enhance your blockchain with a selection of advanced modules:

-- **Proof of Authority (PoA)**: Ideal for permissioned networks where validators are known entities.
+- **Proof of Authority (PoA)**: Suited for permissioned networks where validators are predefined entities.
-- **TokenFactory**: Create and manage multiple tokens within your blockchain ecosystem.
+- **TokenFactory**: Allows the creation and management of various tokens within your ecosystem.
-- **GlobalFee**: Implement network-wide transaction fees, adjustable according to your governance model.
+- **GlobalFee**: Implements adjustable network-wide transaction fees.
-- **IBC-PacketForward**: Leverage the Inter-Blockchain Communication protocol for cross-chain interactions.
+- **IBC-PacketForward**: Utilizes Inter-Blockchain Communication for cross-chain interactions.
-- **CosmWasm**: Introduce smart contracts into your chain, written in Rust, facilitating complex on-chain logic.
+- **CosmWasm**: Integrates Rust-written smart contracts, enabling complex on-chain logic.
-- **Wasm-Light-Client**: Enable light clients of other blockchains to verify your chain's state, crucial for cross-chain services.
+- **Wasm-Light-Client**: Supports verification of your chain's state by other blockchain light clients, vital for cross-chain services.
-- **Ignite CLI**: Utilize this powerful command-line interface to streamline your development and deployment processes.
+- **Ignite CLI**: A powerful CLI tool to enhance your development and deployment workflows.

+#### Coming Soon Modules

+We are continually developing new functionalities for CosmoCraft:

+- **Liquidity Module**: Supports token swaps and liquidity provisioning.
+- **Oracle Module**: Connects external data sources with blockchain operations.
+- **Privacy Module**: Enhances transaction privacy using zero-knowledge proofs.
+- **Scheduler Module**: Schedules future transactions.
+- **Mobile Integration Module**: Extends blockchain functionalities to mobile platforms.
+- **Interchain Query Module**: Allows querying of data from other blockchains.
+- **Virtual Machine Module**: Supports additional smart contract languages and virtual machines.
+- **Marketplace Module**: Manages decentralized marketplaces.
+- **Synthetic Assets Module**: Enables creation of synthetic assets on the blockchain.
+- **Reputation System Module**: Manages and assigns reputation scores to network participants.

 ### Step 3: Submission

-Once you've tailored your chain's settings to your liking, submit your configuration through our UI.
-Our backend processes these configurations and kickstarts the generation of your new Cosmos chain.
+After configuring your chain, submit your settings through our UI.
+Our backend will process these configurations and commence the generation of your new Cosmos chain.

 # CosmoCraft: Deployment Guide

-After creating your custom Cosmos blockchain with CosmoCraft, the next critical step is deploying your chain.
-This guide provides a detailed overview of the deployment process, including options for CI/CD, cloud support, validator management, security considerations, testnet setup, and automated testing.
+Post-creation, this guide details the deployment process of your custom Cosmos blockchain with CosmoCraft, including CI/CD, cloud support, validator management, security considerations, testnet setup, and automated testing.

 ## Continuous Integration and Deployment (CI/CD)

-CosmoCraft integrates a robust CI/CD pipeline, automating the build, test, and deployment phases of your blockchain.
-This ensures that your chain is always up to date with the latest code changes and security patches.
+CosmoCraft integrates a robust CI/CD pipeline to automate the build, test, and deployment phases of your blockchain, ensuring it stays up-to-date with the latest code changes and security patches.

 ### How it Works

-1. **Code Pushes**: Any code pushed to the main branch of your chain's GitHub repository triggers the CI/CD pipeline.
+1. **Code Pushes**: Pushing code to the main branch of your chain's GitHub repository activates the CI/CD pipeline.
-2. **Automated Testing**: The pipeline runs a series of automated tests to ensure that new code changes do not introduce errors or vulnerabilities.
+2. **Automated Testing**: The pipeline executes a series of tests to confirm new code does not introduce errors or vulnerabilities.
-3. **Deployment**: Upon successful testing, the pipeline automatically deploys the changes to your chain, ensuring minimal downtime and seamless updates.
+3. **Deployment**: Successful test results trigger an automatic deployment of updates to your chain, minimizing downtime and maintaining smooth operation.

 ## Cloud Support

-CosmoCraft supports deployment on various cloud platforms, giving you the flexibility to host your blockchain in the environment that best suits your needs.
+CosmoCraft supports deployment across various cloud platforms, providing flexibility in hosting your blockchain to best meet your needs.

 ### Supported Platforms